English Riviera volunteer recruitment drop-in days

 There are far too many volunteering roles to list, but you can rest assured there will be something that is perfect for you.
 If you have a specific skill or interest you want to put to good use, why not tell us about it?

 Find out more

-By coming along to the drop-in afternoon you'll have the chance to meet some of the team, find out more and pick up role profiles and application forms.
+By coming along to the drop-in days you'll have the chance to meet some of the team, find out more and pick up role profiles and application forms.
 Although those have now taken place, it's not too late to begin your volunteering journey.
 Volunteer Officer Laura Rugg is on hand to help.
 Why not drop her an email, or call 01803 661856 to speak to her?